willfindlay/4109-midterm-practice/practice.md

 25. Explain why `H_k(m) = h(k||m)` and `H_k(m) = h(m||k)` are not secure MACs when the underlying hash function uses the Merkle-Damgard constructions?
 Go through the attacks for each.

     - for h(k||m), a simple length extension attack will do the trick
+        - can compute H_k(m||y) given m and length of k but not k
     - for h(m||k), length extension no longer works, but we are vulnerable to hash collision attacks
+        - find a collision x1, x2
+        - get tag for x1 and send x2 with same tag
+        - this apparently only works if k is one block length

 26. The CBC-MAC uses a block cipher in cbc-mode to create a hash function.
 Is this secure?
 When is it secure and when is it not?